 - Hands are aligned to movement direction

-- Do not overuse one body part (such as thumbs, wrist joint) giving the massage
+- Do not overuse one body part (such as thumbs, wrist joint) whilst giving the massage treatment

-Interaction with model during competition (maximum 10 points)
+Interaction with model / client during competition (maximum 5 points)

-- Look for signs or ask model if they need extra cover (for warmth) and how is their comfort
+- Look for signs or ask model / client if they need extra covers for comfort and warmth

-- Communicate with model about Moving model’s body part
+- Communicate with model / client about moving their model / clients body part

-- Look for feedback, verbal and non-verbal, concerning pressure and speed of massage
+- Observe feedback, verbal and non-verbal, concerning comfort, pressure and pace speed of massage

 - Therapist must respond to verbal & non verbal feedback in an appropriate way